hammerjs/hammer.js/README.md

 - The previous Hammer.js became old, and too much of a hobby project: Inefficient code, bad documentation.
 - It wasn't possible to add custom gestures, or change anything about the (inner) working of the gestures.
 - It needed DOM events, to use with event event delegation.
-- Windows8 has touch AND mouse, so pointer events needs to be used.
+- Windows8 has touch AND mouse, so the Pointer Events API needs to be implemented.
 - Did I mentioned the code was inefficient?
 Now a Hammer instance is light, and only contains the methods it should.